PyconUK/2015.pyconuk.org/content/abstracts.rst

  * Larry Hastings is one of the main CPython core contributors and the Release Manager for Python releases.

- * Nicholas Tollervey is a Python trainer, former teacher, organiser of the Education track, PSF ambassador to the BBC Microbit project and author of O'Reilly Python in Education (2015).
+ * Nicholas Tollervey is a freelance Python developer, classically trained musician, philosophy graduate, teacher, writer, organiser of the education track, founder of the London Python Code Dojo and PSF ambassador to the BBC micro:bit project.
+He enjoys spending his copious free time playing the tuba or hacking on distributed hash tables.

  * A currently unselected Djangogirls organiser

 .. _lightningkids: